Photo: Beniamin Urbanek

 > CONTAMINATION <

-When fungus grows and contamination occurs during an exhibition about fungi and contamination, based on Anna L. Tsing's book "The Mushroom at the end of the world".
+When fungus grows on the fennel and anise seeds (sealed) and contamination occurs during an exhibition about fungi and contamination, based on Anna L. Tsing's book "The Mushroom at the end of the world".
 As Tsing’s book argues; "Every species requires liveable collaborations to stay alive.
 Everyone carries a history of contamination, the idea of purity is a myth."

 OTHER-MOTHER & MY ARTIFICIAL WOMB

-Right: MY ARTIFICIAL WOMB installation with acrylic glass, Symbiotic Cultures Of Bacteria & Yeast (SCOBY),
+Right: MY ARTIFICIAL WOMB installation with acrylic glass, symbiotic cultures of bacteria & yeast,

 2021-2022